 Trademarks and licenses can have indefinite useful lives.
 The assessment of intangible assets with an indefinite useful life is reviewed once a year to decide if the assumption of an indefinite useful life is still justified.
-If this is not the case, the assumption of an indefinite useful life is changed prospectively to a limited useful life.
+If this is not the case, the assumption of an indefinite useful life.